 This modern dependence on many appliances of convenience requires a lot of energy.
-Our current energy per capita use is over 330 million BTU's of energy.
-Put another way, this means that the average U.S. citizen would be responsible for using almost 60 barrels of crude oil each year, if all of the energy used in America came from oil.
+Our current energy per capita use is over 305 million BTU's of energy.
+Put another way, this means that the average U.S. citizen would be responsible for using more than 50 barrels of crude oil each year, if all of the energy used in America came from oil.
 The only other country in the Western World that was even close to this is Canada, which has almost the same amount of usage.
 Most of the Western world uses 200 million BTU's of energy or less.
-Although we make up only about 5% of the world's population, we account for almost 25% of all of its energy consumption.
-In comparison, many Third World countries such as Ethiopia use less than 1 million BTU's per person.
+Although we make up only about 4% of the world's population, we account for more than 16% of all of its energy consumption.
+In comparison, many economically-emerging countries, such as Ethiopia, use less than 1 million BTU's per person.